GM-Doolin/redder/README.md

 >>
 >>> *If you chose to not use a .env file to avoid clutter, below will show you how to use your key directly from your system environment variable.*
 >>>
->>> This almost identical as before, just slightly less pleasing to the eyes as we didnt take the extra step in adding the `.env` file.
+>>> This is almost identical to the process before, just a bit less pleasing to the eyes.
 >>>
 >>> To assign your key in python for the API, import the `openai` and `os` packages, then just get the OS environment variable and assign it to the API's `api_key` instance.
 You can then make requests with the API like so:
 >>>